-Our net income in future periods could be significantly reduced as a result of employee stock option expense
+Our net income in future periods could be significantly reduced when we are required to expense employee stock options

 In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 123 (Revised 2004), Share-Based Payment, or SFAS 123R.
 SFAS 123R requires measurement of all employee stock-based compensation awards using a fair value method and the recording of such expense in the consolidated financial statements.
 The adoption of SFAS 123R requires additional accounting related to the income tax effects, and additional disclosure regarding the cash flow effects, resulting from share-based payment arrangements.
 We adopted SFAS 123R on January 1, 2006.
 As permitted, we will continue to account for the portion of awards outstanding on or before December 31, 2005 using the provisions of Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees, and its related interpretative guidance.
-During the six months ended June 30, 2006, we recorded stock-based compensation expense totaling \$59,000 related to stock options and restricted stock awards granted to employees and accounted for in accordance with the provisions of SFAS 123R.
-Total unamortized stock-based compensation cost related to these stock options and restricted stock awards was approximately \$1.2 million at June 30, 2006.
-This amount will be amortized on a straight-line basis over a weighted-average period of approximately 3.8 years and will be adjusted for subsequent changes in estimated forfeitures.
-Because the amount, terms and fair values of awards to be issued in the future are unknown, we are unable to predict the future impact on our consolidated financial statements of stock-based compensation expense related to future awards.
-However, we expect that the impact could be material over time as the number of awards issued and outstanding after June 30, 2006 increases.
+Because the amount, terms and fair values of awards to be issued in the future are unknown, we are unable to predict the future impact of SFAS 123R on our consolidated financial statements.
+However, we expect that the impact could be material over time as the number of options issued and outstanding after January 1, 2006 increases.